kaisenlinux/eksctl/userdocs/src/usage/addons.md

 software for your AWS EKS clusters.
 At launch, EKS add-ons supports controlling the launch and version of the AWS VPC CNI plugin through the EKS API

-## Creating addons
+## Creating addons (and providing IAM permissions via IRSA)

+!!! tip "New for 2024"
+    eksctl now supports creating clusters without any default networking addons: [Cluster creation flexibility for default networking addons](#cluster-creation-flexibility-for-default-networking-addons).

+!!! warning "New for 2024"
+    eksctl now installs default addons as EKS addons instead of self-managed addons.
+Read more about its implications in [Cluster creation flexibility for default networking addons](#cluster-creation-flexibility-for-default-networking-addons).

+!!! tip "New for 2024"
+    EKS Add-ons now support receiving IAM permissions, required to connect with AWS services outside of cluster, via [EKS Pod Identity Associations](/usage/pod-identity-associations/#eks-add-ons-support-for-pod-identity-associations)

-In your config file, you can specify the addons you want and (if required) the policies to attach to them:
+In your config file, you can specify the addons you want and (if required) the role or policies to attach to them:

 ```yaml
 apiVersion: eksctl.io/v1alpha5